 Content-Aware Layout is very helpful when working with dynamic text.
 Just like with buttons, message toasts are components that can appear to inform a user about system state.
-They’re often used to confirm that an email was sent successfully or perhaps when there is an error following a user action.
-To set up this, it’s just like a button.
-Create a group of your text and background and with the group selected, toggle padding on in the property inspector.
+They’re often used to confirm that an email was sent successfully, or perhaps when there is an error following a user action.
+To set this up, it’s just like a button.
+Create a group of your text and background, and with the group selected, toggle padding on in the property inspector.

 Now as you edit the text within the message, the layout will be maintained.
 As always, you can adjust this on the canvas or in the property inspector itself.

 Using Stacks, adding elements to the design is simple as well.
 With the content of your toast in a group with a Stack enabled, elements like icons can be pasted into the toast to add them into the Stack.
 When pasted they’ll automatically be positioned and aligned with the rest of the content making it simple to test different variations of your design.

 Popovers can be a very versatile design element, containing everything from simple text to interactive elements and graphics.
 If you have a component configured in your design system, you want to be able to re-use it across all of it’s applications.
 Thankfully with Content-Aware Layout, Adobe XD makes that very straightforward to do.